Entity

 getDOMAttribute (componentName)

-retrieves only parsed component data that is explicitly
+getDOMAttribute retrieves only parsed component data that is explicitly

-defined in the DOM or via setAttribute
+defined in the DOM or via setAttribute.
+If componentName is the name of a

-will return only the component data
+registered component, getDOMAttribute will return only the component data

-defined in the HTML as a parsed object. getDOMAttribute
+defined in the HTML as a parsed object. getDOMAttribute for components is

-since the returned component data does not
+the partial form of getAttribute since the returned component data does not

 include applied mixins or default values:

-Compare the output of the above example of getAttribute
+Compare the output of the above example of getAttribute:

 // <a-entity geometry="primitive: box; width: 3"> |